Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/aiven-kafka-cluster-ssl-protocol.md

 # Connect with Aiven for Apache Kafka® Cluster using SSL protocol

-Aiven for Apache Kafka® is a fully managed distributed data streaming platform, deployable in the cloud of your choice.
+Aiven for Apache Kafka is a fully managed distributed data streaming platform, deployable in the cloud of your choice.
 This section provides information on connecting Aiven for Apache Kafka cluster with Klaw using SSL authentication protocol.